If you want to enjoy a Christmas market in Europe that’s like no other, then the Berlin Christmas markets are for you.

 It doesn’t help that she has travelled from Florida and is feeling the chill.
 She warms up with great food and hot drinks at the first market.

-See also Budapest Christmas markets
+See also Copenhagen Christmas markets

 She then enjoys ‘noodles’ (pasta) and cheese and highlights some great desserts.